Skip to main content

 A fan of five illustrated playing cards, each denoting a chapter of the Medea ebook

-Medea chapter cards
+Medea chapter-navigation cards

 Choose your own path...

-The first chapter, Black Sea, explores Medea’s roots and backstory, and how these have been used in the theatre to challenge perceptions of her as an infamous child-killer; the second chapter, Empire, looks at the ways in which Medea’s story has been read as part of Europe's colonial history, and how Medea’s position as an exiled immigrant has made her a symbol of ethnic persecution and racial oppression.
+The first chapter, Black Sea, explores Medea’s roots and backstory, and how these have been used in the theatre to challenge perceptions of her as an infamous child-killer.
+The second chapter, Empire, looks at the ways in which Medea’s story has been read as part of Europe's colonial history, and how Medea’s position as an exiled immigrant has made her a symbol of ethnic persecution and racial oppression.

-The third chapter, Witch, investigates the way in which, from the sixteenth century onwards, productions have explored Medea’s divine ancestry and her links to magic and witchcraft, not only as a source of personal power but also as a site of female persecution; the fourth chapter, Woman, focuses on productions that have sought to explore the rights, roles and restrictions of women in society, interrogate what it means to be female, and consider how Medea speaks to notions of ‘female transgression’.
+The third chapter, Witch, investigates the way in which, from the sixteenth century onwards, productions have explored Medea’s divine ancestry and her links to magic and witchcraft, not only as a source of personal power but also as a site of female persecution.
+The fourth chapter, Woman, focuses on productions that have sought to explore the rights, roles and restrictions of women in society, interrogate what it means to be female, and consider how Medea speaks to notions of ‘female transgression’.

-The fifth chapter, Mind, asks whether Medea’s murder of her own children is an act of insanity, frenzy, or calculated brutality?
-What does it cost an actor to perform such a role? and how have different productions tried to stage the controversial and contested issue of Medea’s mental state?
 The final chapter, Performer, explores the ways in which Euripides’ Medea, like Shakespeare’s Hamlet, is a consummate performer within her own play, inhabiting numerous disparate roles through the course of the tragedy.
 Like Hamlet, the role is a star-vehicle for actors, and our ebook concludes with a chronological image gallery offering a “visual roll-call” of actors who have come to define the role of Medea.